qianxusheng/exercise-tracker/README.md

-# Problem you will solve
+# Exercise Tracker System

+## Project Overview
-In this interview, we will discuss the implementation of a self-management exercise tracker that helps individuals with chronic conditions and disabilities engaged with daily exercise, monitored by health coaches.
+This project implements a self-management exercise tracker to help individuals with chronic conditions and disabilities stay engaged with daily exercise, with monitoring support from health coaches.

 The system consists of three main components:
 - a **Mobile Health app** that allows individuals (primary users) to record the type of exercise, the duration, and location over a day.
 - a **RESTful backend** that is connected to a **database**.
 This backend sends, receives and stores the data for all individuals (users).
 - a **Web Portal** for health coaches.
 This portal displays reports and analysis of the exercise records collected from the app for a group of individuals with chronic conditions and disabilities.

-A diagram of the system can be seen here:
+System architecture diagram:
 ![enter image description here](https://i.ibb.co/1bQxLDZ/architecture.png)

-We will explain what features you need to implement and what technology you need to use for each component in the following sections.
+The following sections detail the features and technology stack for each component.

 # System Components